m-shimizu/RoboCupRescuePackage/README.md

         $ telnet localhost 5003
         (and you can get a frame raw camara image data, after you send "OK")

-        * Temporally method to control robot
-        (After a robot spawned by abave method, open another terminal)
+        * At Terminal4
         $ cd ~/RoboCupRescuePackage
         $ source ./.bashrc.USARGazebo
         $ cd build
         $ ./robot_teleop pioneer3at_with_sensors 2
+        (and you can control the robot with the keyboard)

         "robot_teleop" is a program to control a robot which have a plugin "SkidSteerDrivePlugin" through topic "/vel_cmd".
         The 1st argument is the model name.
 Please check it in the model name tree in the left sidebar of the gazebo window.
 If you see a different name like "pioneer3at_with_sensors_0", replace the 1st argument with it.
         The 2nd argument is a plugin type number defined in this program.
 Do not change.